Norwegian Joint Headquarters

 The Norwegian Joint Headquarters, NJHQ (Forsvarets operative hovedkvarter, FOH) is the Norwegian Armed Forces operational commando-center.
-It is located at Reitan outside Bodø, where during the Cold War NATO's Allied Command North Norway was based.
-The current organization was created on 1 August 2009, replacing a former joint commando center in Stavanger, which merged with the Northern Norway Command.
+It is located at Reitan in Bodø Municipality, where during the Cold War NATO's Allied Command North Norway was based.
+The current organization was created on 1 August 2009, replacing a former joint commando center in Stavanger Municipality, which merged with the Northern Norway Command.
 It is led by chief-of-command, Lieutenant general, Yngve Odlo.
 His predecessor was Rune Jakobsen.

 The Norwegian Armed Forces states that a total number of 500 people are somehow connected to the Commando Central.

 The Commando Central cooperates with Forsvarets Logistikkorganisasjon (Flo) and Cyberforsvaret (CYFOR) so that the Operational Headquarters may work as planned.